AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/ATTRIBUTE_ROLE_ATTRIBUTE_NAME.md

 CAEX_CLASSModel_TagNames.ATTRIBUTE_ROLE_ATTRIBUTE_NAME Field
 ============================================================
-AutomationML 2.1 APIThe Name of the CAEX-Attribute 'RoleAttributeName' in an AttributeNameMapping.
+The Name of the CAEX-Attribute 'RoleAttributeName' in an AttributeNameMapping.
 The CAEX-Wrapper is [AttributeNameMappingType][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)